Broke-iOS-Developers/Unplanned/README.md

 * Users can re-randomize if they're not satisfied with the selection.
 * Users can view the details of the selection like restaurant hours, rating, prices, etc..
 * Users can view their liked POIs in their profile page.
-* Lets users change language, and app notification settings.
+* Lets users change privacy.

 **Optional Nice-to-have Stories**